Q: I'm neurodivergent. Can I enter #PitchDis?

 Q: I'm not participating in the event, but I want to help.
 What can I do?

 A:First of all, thank you!
 Before the event, you can help spread the word about #PitchDis.
-During the day of the event, you can help show your support by commenting or quote-retweeting your favorite pitches (remember - don't "like" and don't use the hashtag when replying or retweeting).
+During the day of the event, you can help show your support by commenting on your favorite pitches (remember - don't "like" and don't use the hashtag when replying).
 Also, if you see anything on the #PitchDis feed that shouldn't be there (spam, buy ads, etc.) please report it to Twitter.
 Finally, support disabled creators by following them on Twitter and buying their books when they are published!

 If you have any questions that weren't addressed here, please feel free to reach out by emailing email@example.com.
 You can also tweet or direct message @PitchDis or @DespinaKarras on Twitter.